mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart-dashboard.md

 dashboard = vizro_ai._dashboard([df], user_question)
 ```

-The call to `_dashboard()` triggers the dashboard generation process.
+The call to `_dashboard()` initiates dashboard generation.
 By default, it generates the Vizro `Dashobard` Object.

 ## 7. Build dashboard
-Once Vizro-AI finishes the dashboard generation process, launch the dashboard with `build()`.
+Once dashboard generation is complete, launch the dashboard with `build()`.

 ```py
 from vizro import Vizro